 The average chiropractor student loan balance is over $150,000

 The most recent survey I could find from 2014 of new chiropractic grads showed that 88% had a loan amount above $100,000.
 An academic study from early 2014 found that 54% of new grads would owe over $150,000 in chiropractor student loans.

-And that’s literally the latest stats available today in 2021.
-You’d think that the American Chiropractic Association (ACA) would want to update their average chiropractic school debt number of for no other reason than to build their case for why chiropractors should be included in the NHSC Loan Repayment Program.
-But no more recent studies have been published.
+And that’s literally the latest stats available today in 2022.
+You’d think the American Chiropractic Association (ACA) would want to update their average chiropractic school debt number for no other reason than to build their case for why chiropractors should be included in the NHSC Loan Repayment Program.
+But more recent studies haven’t been published.